-This circuit has been designed so that the display panel itself can be moved a bit away from the USB controller, in case it needs to be mounted in a small custom enclosure.
+This circuit has been designed so that the display panel itself can be moved away from the USB controller, in case it needs to be mounted in a small custom enclosure.
 The board can simply be cut into two parts, joined by a 6-wire cable soldered on the designated pads.

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-g, it can even be connected to a GSM network thanks to the YoctoHub-GSM.